Kergalli/dragonbane-action-rules/README.md

 ## Validation Too Strict?
 - Hold Shift while clicking weapons to bypass validation
-- Disable specific validation types in settings
+- Disable specific validation types in settings if they don't fit your playstyle

-## Bypass Options

-**Shift+Click Override:** Hold Shift while attacking to bypass all validation - useful for special circumstances or testing.

-**Granular Control:** Turn off Target Selection or Range Checking individually if they don't fit your playstyle.